Rennzie/technical-blogging/the-case-for-cogs/blog.md

 Firstly we check if the pixel should be coloured.
 Again, what needs to be checked in `hasDataForAllBands` will depend on the dataset.
 The general idea is to make pixels with no data values transparent.
 Our go to library for calculating colours from values is `chroma-js`.
 For an RGB colour all it needs is the three band values.

 A more complex example, like the one below, calculates NDVI on the fly from a stacked multispectral COG.
-The layers could just have easily come from multiple COGs too.
+The layers could also have come from multiple COGs.

 ```javascript
 import chroma from "chroma-js";